Cultural Futurist & Speaker on Identity, Power, and the Future of Self-Leadership

 Every major wealth transfer happens when a new technology collapses a gatekeeper, a new skill becomes currency, and a new identity becomes valuable.
 AI hits every single one.
 It democratizes knowledge, dismantles the elite information class, and for the first time makes identity itself an economic asset.
 Identity-secure people become exponentially more powerful.
 Identity-fractured people get used by the system.
 The women who can name what's happening — who can see patterns before they form and guide others through the chaos — are the ones who will rise.

 For nearly 400 years, humanity has operated under what Tiffany calls the Performance Era — a civilization organized around the belief that strong institutions would protect the individual.
-Her research reveals a shift towards individual sovereignty as the organizing principle of the next era.
+Her research reveals a shift towards self-led decision-making and identity-driven leadership as the organizing principle of the next era.
 This talk maps the 2025–2027 identity reclamation arc and explains why by 2030 identity will be recognized as economic capital across technology, sociology, and systems thinking.
 The women who understand this transition and do the inner work now will lead what comes next.

-The Identity Evolution™ Methodology — a precision framework for women who are ready to architect who they actually are.
+The Identity Evolution™ Methodology — a body intelligence methodology for women who are ready to architect who they actually are.

 She speaks to the women who are already feeling what she's naming.